kamilkhanlab/convex-ode-subgradients/README.md

 # convex-ode-subgradients

-Consier an original parametric ordinary differential equation (ODE) system
+Convex relaxations of nonconvex functions are useful in methods for global optimization, since local minimization of a convex relaxation will provide a lower bound for the overarching global optimization problem.
+Consider a parametric ordinary differential equation (ODE) system:

 $$
 \begin{align*}